duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 Most commands follow this simple general syntax:

-If you’re unsure about a specific command’s syntax, you can type `man` or `help` followed by the command.
+If you’re unsure about a specific command’s syntax, you can type `man` followed by the command.
 For example,

 `$ man ls`

-produces the following output.
+produces the following output

 ~~~~
 LS(1)                            User Commands                           LS(1)